YoelMonsalve/LinkedIn/articles/1/kill-command_EN.md

 _A comprehensive guide to `kill` command, to demystify extraneous things said in the programming world._

-> Some time ago, I heard someone say that "the `kill` command is to kill a process".
+> Some time ago, I heard someone tell that "the `kill` command is to kill a process".
 That is not technically correct.
 Strictly talking, the `kill` command is to _send a signal to a process_.
 This is a frequent error I've heard from novice programmers, or people that only touch topics superficially.
 But, from